dionlow/react-starter-template/README.md

 - Style.
 The checkbox isn't style.
 - Font.
 Local Imports or CDN.
 - Microinteractions.
 Better hover animations.
 Increase usability affordance in Custom Select on hover or animate the arrow transition.
+- Form Affordances.
+Tooltips in combination with validation.

 ## Other Create React App Commands.